dynamicspartnersee/dynamicspartnersee.github.io/apps/einvoices-for-estonia/docs/en-US/help.md

 <br/>

-## Save E-Invoice to Purchase Invoice
+## Create Purchase Invoice from E-Invoice
 Open **Incoming Documents**.
 Select the received e-invoice that you want to save to **Purchase Invoice** and click **Create Document**.

 If failed, check the **Incoming Document** fast tab **Errors and Warnings**.

+To automatically create a purchase document from an incoming document You can create a workflow using template **Incoming Document Exchange Workflow**.

 The following mapping rules are used when **Purchase Invoice** is created from e-invoice:

-1. Vendor is identified by **Registration No.** If vendor is not found it can be created automatically, but using this feature is not recommended.
+1. Vendor is identified by **Registration No.** <br> If vendor is not found it can be created automatically (*if New Vendor Template is specified in Countries/Regions table*), but using this feature is not recommended.
+2. **Items** are identified only if  **Activate Find Items** is activated on **Purchases & Payables Setup**. <br>
+Items are identified using the following order: <br>
+a) EAN (firstly GTIN on item, then barcode from cross reference) <br>
+b) Seller Item No. (firstly from cross reference, then from BC Item No.) <br>
-2. G/L Account and dimensions are taken from the e-invoice if they are available – this means posting has been done in operator invoice management system.
+3. G/L Account and dimensions are taken from the e-invoice if they are available – this means preposting has been done in operator invoice management system.
-3. If the G/L account is not found on the e-invoice line, then **Map text to Account** functionality is used.
+4. If the G/L account is not found on the e-invoice line, then **Map text to Account** functionality is used.
 Mapping is searched for the e-invoice line description and if not found then for the vendor name. **NB!
-Using filters is allowed in mapping texts setup.**
+Using filters is allowed in Text-to-Account Mapping page.**
-4. Finally, the default accounts are used from the **Data Exchange** fast tab of the **Purchases & Payables Setup**.
+5. Finally, the default accounts are used from the **Default Accounts** fast tab of the **Purchases & Payables Setup**.
+6. **VAT Prod.
+Posting Group** is taken from e-invoice (if it exists).
+If it's not on e-invoice then a VAT Prod.
+Posting Group that's specified on Item or G/L Account is used. <br> Note!
+If VAT % on e-invoice line is smaller then on purchase invoice line, then system finds and uses a first suitable VAT Prod.
+Posting Group with a matching VAT % (*in combination with VAT Bus.
+Posting Group from Vendor*).

 <br/>

-## Issue E-Invoices
+## Send E-Invoices
-If you want issue e-invoices for the customer, open Customer card and assign the corresponding **Document Sending Profile**.
+If you want send e-invoices to the customer, open Customer card and assign the corresponding **Document Sending Profile**.

 If there is no profile for e-invoice, open **Document Sending Profiles** and create new profile as follows: